To ensure people living with HIV/AIDS in Georgia obtain and maintain long-term, stable housing.

 Our organization is Georgia’s largest facilitator of emergency and transitional housing for people living with HIV/AIDS.
-Because we serve as Atlanta’s centralized intake and housing information and referral agency, we are able to assist over 1,500 individuals each year and make an important difference in their lives.
+Because we serve as Atlanta’s centralized intake and housing information and referral agency, we were able to assist over 1,500 individuals each year and make an important difference in their lives.